-Statement of Net Assets and the Statement of Activities
+Statement of Net Position and the Statement of Activities

-While this document contains the large number of funds used by the Center to provide programs and activities, the view of the Center as a whole looks at all financial transactions and asks the question, "How did we do financially during fiscal year 2011?"
-The statement of net assets and the statement of activities answer this question.
-These statements include all assets, liabilities, revenues and expenses using the accrual basis of accounting similar to the accounting used by most private-sector companies.
+While this document contains the large number of funds used by the Center to provide programs and activities, the view of the Center as a whole looks at all financial transactions and asks the question, "How did the Center do financially during fiscal year 2013?"
+The statement of net position and the statement of activities answer this question.
+These statements include all assets, deferred outflows of resources, liabilities, deferred inflows of resources, revenues and expenses using the accrual basis of accounting similar to the accounting used by most private-sector companies.
 This basis of accounting will take into account all of the current year's revenues and expenses regardless of when cash is received or paid.

-These two statements report the Center's net assets and changes in those assets.
-This change in net assets is important because it tells the reader that, for the Center as a whole, the financial position of the Center has improved or diminished.
+These two statements report the Center's net position and change in net position.
+This change in net position is important because it tells the reader that, for the Center as a whole, the financial position of the Center has improved or diminished.
 The causes of this change may be the result of many factors, some financial, some not.
 Non-financial factors include the Center's facility conditions, required educational programs and other factors.

-In the statement of net assets and the statement of activities, the governmental activities include the Center's programs and services, including instruction, support services, operation and maintenance of plant, pupil transportation, and extracurricular activities.
+In the statement of net position and the statement of activities, the governmental activities include the Center's programs and services, including instruction, support services, operation and maintenance of plant, pupil transportation, and extracurricular activities.

-The Center's statement of net assets and statement of activities can be found on pages 13-14 of this report.
+The Center's statement of net position and statement of activities can be found on pages 15-16 of this report.